butlerx/wetty/README.md

 ```

 Open your browser on `http://yourserver:3000/` and you will prompted to login.
-Or go too `http://yourserver:3000/ssh/<username>` to specify the user before
+Or go to `http://yourserver:3000/ssh/<username>` to specify the user before
 hand.

 ### Flags